tganyan/Simon-Says/user-stories.md

 2. Store and compile current user high scores
 3. Create user page with all scores
 4. Give overall user ranking based on other users's scores
+5. User can speed up or slow down pattern delivery.